SkepticDude/Learning/README.md

 Purpose of repository :

-To store some personal coding strategies and techniques for solving programming challenges quickly
+To store some personal coding strategies and techniques for solving programming challenges quickly.